On algebras associated with invariant means on the subnormal subgroups of an amenable group: The Algebras and When is a Branch Group

 \subsection{Acknowledgements}

 Part of this work was undertaken during my postdoctoral position at the Laboratoire des Math{\' e}matiques de Besan{\c c}on, and I would like to thank Uwe Franz and Yulia Kuznetsova for their kind hospitality during that period.
 I am extremely grateful to Bence Horv{\' a}th for all of his encouragement and insight, and for taking time out of his holiday to read a draft of this manuscript.
 I would also like to thank Bruno Duchesne for a helpful email exchange.
+Finally, I would like to thank the referee for their very helpful comments.